-Of course, you may need to use your dog’s leash or harness for walks outside, but while indoors, remove whatever caused the chafing and give your dog’s irritated skin as much time to heal as possible.
+Of course, you may need to use your dog’s lead or harness for walks outside, but while indoors, remove whatever caused the chafing and give your dog’s irritated skin as much time to heal as possible.

 First, try to figure out what’s causing the chafing in the first place.
 In some cases, the mystery is easy to deduce: Your dog wore a life jacket for the first time and ran around all day with a wet strap rubbing against his soft armpit.
 Answer: Make sure the life jacket fits properly, and remove it as soon as your dog is out of the water.